-- (i) Using barrier method of contraception during sexual intercourse.
-This prevents direct contact between body fluids of two person. - (ii) Screening of blood before transfusion. - (iii) Use of disposable needles and syringes. - (iv) Avoiding pregnancy if the mother is HIV positive. - 2.
+- i.
+Using barrier method of contraception during sexual intercourse.
+This prevents direct contact between body fluids of two persons. - ii.
+Screening of blood before transfusion. - iii.
+Use of disposable needles and syringes. - 2.
 Hepatitis is an inflammatory condition of liver, commonly caused by viral infection.